Type Definition skia_safe::gpu::DirectContext

 pub fn recording_context(&self) -> Option<RecordingContext>

-Returns the recording context being used by the Surface
+Returns the recording context being used by the Surface.

-Returns: the recording context, if available; None
+Returns: the recording context, if available; None otherwise

 sourcepub fn direct_context(&self) -> Option<DirectContext>